How Do I Introduce My Puppy To More Challenging Commands?

 Implement Training Games

 Make training sessions enjoyable and engaging by incorporating training games.
 Games such as hide and seek, retrieving, or obstacle courses can make the learning experience more exciting for your puppy while reinforcing the commands.
-Be creative and adapt the games to suit your puppy's preferences and abilities.
+Be and adapt the games to suit your puppy's preferences and abilities.

-and Reinforce Previously Learned Commands
+Review and Reinforce Previously Learned Commands

 As you progress with advanced training, don't forget to review and reinforce the basic commands that your puppy has already learned.
 Regularly practice the foundational commands such as “sit,” “stay,” and “come” to ensure that they remain sharp and ingrained in your puppy's behavior.
 This maintenance work is crucial in creating a well-rounded, obedient dog.